 That’s why the spiralizer is one of my favorite kitchen gadgets.
 You can turn pretty much any vegetable into nutrient-rich, low-calorie noodles.
 Zucchini, yellow squash, sweet potato, even carrots make great veggie noodles!

-Substitute pasta with sweet potato noodles for this Creamy Garlic Tuscan Shrimp recipe and enjoy a plate of this creamy, delicious comfort food knowing that you are adding a ton of nutrients to your meal.
+Substitute pasta with sweet potato noodles for this Creamy Tuscan Shrimp With Sweet Potato Noodles recipe and enjoy a plate of this creamy, delicious comfort food knowing that you are adding a ton of nutrients to your meal.